srdobolo/SQL-Data-Management-and-Storage/docs/functional_requirements.md

 - SR01: Integrate general stock: consumption automatically reduces stock.
 - SR02: Independent modules with communication between areas (customers, suppliers, products, events).
 - SR03: Easy maintenance and future updates.

----

-> 💡 **Note:**
-> To expand this document, you may add use cases, use case diagrams, and more detailed requirements with interaction flows or wireframes.